MechanicalRock/mechanicalrock.github.io/_posts/2021-01-11-GPS-serverless.md

 In conclusion, those are the seven steps that I used to build a simple GPS tracking device.

-I hope this blog post has inspired some ideas to make you think about how you can apply serverless technology to your daily life.
+I hope this blog post has inspired you to think about how you can apply serverless technology to your problem.

 Thanks for reading.
-If you are stuck and would like to know more about serverlesss, [contact with us](https://mechanicalrock.io/lets-get-started).
+If you would like to know more about serverlesss, [contact with us](https://mechanicalrock.io/lets-get-started).